syncfusion-content/maui-docs/MAUI/TreeView/selection.md

 * `None`: Allows disabling the selection.
 * `Single`: Allows selecting the single item only.
 When clicking on the selected item, the selection will not be cleared.
 This is the default value for `SelectionMode`.
 * `SingleDeselect`: Allows selecting the single item only.
-When clicking on the selected item, selection gets cleared.
+When clicking on the selected item, the selection gets cleared.
 * `Multiple`: Allows selecting more than one item.
 Selection is not cleared when selecting more than one items.
 When clicking on the selected item, selection gets cleared.
 * `Extended`: Allows to select multiple items using the common key modifiers.